mcmonty2600/simpleplot/README.md

 ## simpleplot
-Javascript module to create simple interactive plots.
+Javascript module to create simple plots.
+- No dependencies
+- Interactive (hover over data point for value)
+- Customizable
 Optionally add a threshold line; points above the threshold can be colored differently than below.
 This is useful if you want to indicate which datapoints reach a certain target level (e.g., how many push-ups you performed per day)

 Sample implemenations: http://mcmonty2600.github.io/simpleplot/